hyperledger-labs/fabric-operations-console/packages/athena/env/README.md

   }
 },

-// initial filename for the Activity Tracker event files
+// the base filename for the Activity Tracker event files (aka audit logs)
-// if null activity tracker is disabled
+// if null events will not be logged/tracked
-// files will rotated by winston
 // defaults 'audit.log'
+// files are always written to the folder ./packages/athena/logs/
-"activity_tracker_filename": 'audit.log'
+// see doc in ./packages/athena/docs/_event_tracking_notes.md for more information "activity_tracker_filename": 'audit.log'

 // email address on the UI to surface to users for help